lmb-freiburg/cv-exercises/FAQ.md

 fi
 ```

+- Problem: Conda runs out of space because you installed it into the wrong folder (home, "~" folder)
+- Solution: Delete the existing installation and install it into the project folder

 ## Torch does not find the GPU

 - On the tfpool install python 3.8 pytorch 1.13 cuda 11.6 (newer versions of cuda may not work)